26 Fun Things to Do in Edinburgh with Kids (Free Options)

 7. Get a Selfie with Greyfriars Bobby

-Bobby was a very loyal Skye Terrier who spent 14 years guarding his owner’s grave at Greyfriars Kirk until he passed away in 1872.
+Bobby was a very loyal Skye Terrier who spent 14 years guarding his owner’s grave at Greyfriars Kirk until his death in 1872.

-To celebrate this Edinburgh mascot, the fluff was given a statue on George IV Bridge.
+The fluff was given a statue on George IV Bridge to celebrate this Edinburgh mascot.

 Greyfriars Bobby is also Everything Edinburgh’s logo.